Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

-Typically, the Josephson junction arrays are formed by two-terminal junctions.
-Recently, however, multi-terminal Josephson junctions received increasing attention \cite{pankratova_multiterminal_2020, riwar_multiterminal_2016, graziano_selective_2022}.
-In general, a multi-terminal Josephson junction is defined by multiple superconducting leads being connected by a central weak link region \cite{pankratova_multiterminal_2020, riwar_multiterminal_2016}.
+Typically, Josephson junction arrays are formed by two-terminal junctions.
+Recently, however, multi-terminal Josephson junctions received increasing attention~\cite{pfeffer_subgap_2014, riwar_multiterminal_2016, draelos_supercurrent_2019a, graziano_transport_2020, pankratova_multiterminal_2020}.
+In general, a multi-terminal Josephson junction is defined by multiple superconducting leads being connected by a central weak link region~\cite{pankratova_multiterminal_2020, riwar_multiterminal_2016}.
 Various weak-link materials can be used for these multi-terminal Josephson junctions.
-Using superconductor-semiconductor based multi-terminal Josephson junctions, phase control over Andreev bound states \cite{coraiola_phaseengineering_2023}, control of the diode effect by a gate \cite{gupta_gatetunable_2023} or by a magnetic flux \cite{coraiola_fluxtunable_2024}, as well as access to the single-mode conductance regime \cite{graziano_selective_2022, gupta_evidence_2024} could be demonstrated.
-Multi-terminal Josephson junctions with topological insulator as weak link material have been realized \cite{kolzer_supercurrent_2023} and a superconducting diode effect has been observed here as well \cite{behner_superconductive_2024, kudriashov_nonreciprocal_2025, nikodem_large_2025}.
-Topological insulator based multi-terminal Josephson junctions are considered as key element in various Majorana fermion braiding architectures \cite{fu_superconducting_2008, vanheck_coulombassisted_2012, fulga_effects_2013}.
-More generally, a multi-terminal Josephson junction is predicted to host topological states without requiring any topological material \cite{riwar_multiterminal_2016}.

-As illustrated in Fig.~\ref{FIG:INT_Schematic} a), by means of a multi-terminal junction with four terminals a novel type of Josephson junction array can be created.